bgigurtsis/sequence/documentation.md

+# Application Documentation

-Architectural Analysis (High-Level)
+## Architectural Analysis (High-Level)

-Authentication and Sessions
+### Authentication and Sessions

-Uses Clerk for user management and session handling (including OAuth flows).
+- Uses Clerk for user management and session handling (including OAuth flows).

-Provides endpoints (/api/auth/...) that handle:
+- Provides centralized API endpoints through a unified router that handle:

-Exchanging Google OAuth codes for tokens.
+  - Exchanging Google OAuth codes for tokens

-Storing refresh tokens in either Clerk metadata or a local DB.
+  - Storing refresh tokens in Clerk metadata

-Checking/disconnecting the Google integration.
+  - Checking/disconnecting the Google integration

-Retrieving session/user information.
+  - Retrieving session/user information
+- Current authentication flow experiences 401 errors that are being addressed (see Project Milestones)

-Google Drive Integration
+### Google Drive Integration

 The app obtains a user's Google OAuth refresh token and uses it to store/retrieve recordings on their personal Google Drive.